indexsupply/golden-axe/fe/src/static/docs/index.md

 ### POST `/v2/query` {#post-query}

-This endpoind accepts a JSON array of objects with the following fields.
+This endpoint accepts a JSON array of objects with the following fields.
 The array may contain more than one request object if callers would like for the queries to run inside of a database transaction.
-This enables a consistent reads.
+This enables consistent reads across queries.

 Similar to `GET` requests which accept the `api-key` and `chain` in the URL, when making a `POST` request the `api-key` and `chain` must also be included in the URL.